Polar Lattices for Lossy Compression: Introduction

-Polar lattices have the potential in solving this problem with low complexity.
-As shown in \cite{polarlatticeJ}, this class of lattices allows us to employ the discrete Gaussian distribution for lattice shaping.
-This distribution shares many similar properties to the continuous Gaussian distribution and obtains the optimal shaping gain when its associated flatness factor is negligible.
-We may use the discrete Gaussian distribution instead of the continuous one as the distribution of the reconstruction alphabet.
-This idea has already been proposed in \cite{COngQz} for random lattice quantization.
-It is also shown in \cite{polarlatticeJ} that even using binary lattice partition, the number of the partition levels $r$ does not need to be very large ($O(\log\log N)$) to achieve the capacity $\frac{1}{2} \log (1+\SNR)$ of the additive white Gaussian noise (AWGN) channel, where $\SNR$ denotes the signal noise ratio.
+Polar lattices, which are multilevel lattices constructed from polar codes, have the potential to solve this problem with low complexity.
+A construction of polar lattices was given in \cite{polarlatticeJ} to achieve the capacity of the Gaussian channel with quasi-linear complexity.
+A salient feature is the discrete Gaussian distribution it employed, which shares many similar properties to the continuous Gaussian distribution when its associated flatness factor is negligible.
+We may use the discrete Gaussian distribution instead of the continuous one as the distribution of the reconstruction alphabet \cite{COngQz}.
+It is also shown in \cite{polarlatticeJ} that with binary lattice partition, the number of the levels $r$ does not need to be very large ($r=O(\log\log N)$) to achieve the capacity $\frac{1}{2}\log(1+\SNR)$ of the additive white Gaussian noise (AWGN) channel, where $\SNR$ denotes the signal noise ratio.
 By the duality between source coding and channel coding, the quantization lattices can be roughly viewed as a channel coding lattice constructed on the test channel.
-For a Gaussian source with variance $\sigma_s^2$ and an average distortion $\Delta$, the test channel is actually an AWGN channel with noise variance $\Delta$.
-In this case, the $``\SNR"$ of the test channel is $\frac{\sigma_s^2-\Delta}{\Delta}$, and its ``capacity" is $\frac{1}{2}\log(\frac{\sigma_s^2}{\Delta})$, which implies that the rate of the polar lattice quantizer can be made arbitrarily close to $\frac{1}{2}\log(\frac{\sigma_s^2}{\Delta})$.
-Therefore, based on this idea, we propose the construction of polar lattices which are good for quantization in this work.
-We note that the difference between the quantization polar lattices and the AWGN channel coding polar lattices not only lies in the construction of their component polar codes, but also in the role of their associate flatness factors.
-For the AWGN channel coding polar lattices, the flatness factor is required to be negligible to ensure a coding rate close to the AWGN capacity and it has no influence on the error correction performance.
-For the quantization polar lattices, however, the flatness factor affects both the compression rate and the distortion performance.
-This is also the reason why the lattice Gaussian distribution can be optimal for both channel coding and quantization simultaneously (see Remark \ref{rem:Qzrmk}), and consequently be utilized for Gaussian Wyner-Ziv and Gelfand-Pinsker coding.
+For a Gaussian source with variance $\sigma_{s}^{2}$ and an average distortion $\Delta$, the test channel is actually an AWGN channel with noise variance $\Delta$.
+In this case, the $``\SNR"$ of the test channel is $\frac{\sigma_{s}^{2}-\Delta}{\Delta}$, and its ``capacity\char`\"{} is exactly $\frac{1}{2}\log\left(\frac{\sigma_{s}^{2}}{\Delta}\right)$, which implies that the rate of the polar lattice quantizer can be made arbitrarily close to $\frac{1}{2}\log\left(\frac{\sigma_{s}^{2}}{\Delta}\right)$.
+Therefore, based on this idea, we propose the construction of polar lattices which are capable of achieving the rate-distortion bound of Gaussian sources in this work.
+We note that the difference between quantization polar lattices and AWGN-coding polar lattices not only lies in the construction of their component polar codes, but also in the role of their associate flatness factors.
+For AWGN-coding polar lattices, the flatness factor is required to be negligible to ensure a coding rate close to the channel capacity and it has no impact on the error correction performance.
+For quantization polar lattices, however, the flatness factor affects both the compression rate and the distortion performance.
+This is also the reason why the lattice Gaussian distribution can be optimal for both channel coding and quantization, and consequently be utilized for Gaussian Wyner-Ziv and Gelfand-Pinsker coding.